dy/spect/readme.md

 $els.html`<div is=${foo} use=${[bar, baz]}></div>`
 ```

-Aspects, assigned via `is`, define custom elements, see `.html` effect for details.
+Aspects, assigned via `is`, define custom elements, see `.html` for details.
 Note that aspects "upgrade" elements - once assigned, elements cannot be "downgraded", very much like custom elements.

 <p align="right">Ref: <a href="https://ghub.io/reuse">reuse</a></p>